MikeDigitize/JSFundamentals/README.md

 ```

 This is common behaviour so it makes sense for it to be wrapped in a re-usable function.
 It's important to recognise the reduction in memory consumption that prototypal inheritance offers.
 Any new instances of the above will be able to retrieve DOM elements but the function that sets the DOM element is only defined once, on the constructor's prototype.
-Every instance does not carry its own version of that function, they all just point to the one on the prototype therefore saving memory.
+Every instance does not carry its own version of that function, they all just point to the one on the prototype, therefore reducing their memory footprint.
 Something else that is common behaviour, besides retrieving DOM elements, is adding and removing event listeners to DOM elements.
 So wouldn't it be useful if we could extend the above to accomodate event handling?
 Consider the following:

 ```javascript
 function AddEvents(){